 Additionally, suppose employees won't understand the reason for the review and how it can help improve the company's workflow.
 In that case, they may not see a point in conducting the assessment.
 That's why it's essential to make sure people know the idea standing behind the review.

-If you want to know more about people management and improving company efficiency, check out our HR blog.
-And if you want to know how Calamari can help your business, contact us now!
+If you are keen to know more about people management and improving company efficiency, take a look at our HR blog.
+And if you like to know how Calamari can help your business, contact us now!

 HR knowledge in your inbox